prolificinteractive/swift-style-guide/README.md

 ### File structure ###

-You should not define multiple types (ie class, struct, enum...) in the same file; each type should have its own file.
+You should not define multiple public/internal types (ie class, struct, enum) in the same file; each type should have its own file.

 The following list should be the standard organization of all your Swift files, in this specific order:

 Before the type declaration:

-* Enums (as private)
+* Private Class/Struct/Enum

 Inside the class: